Rogue Con ’23, first-ever convention aimed at content creation to be held in Waco

-WACO, Texas (FOX 44) – Get ready for Waco’s first-ever convention aimed at content creation, podcasting and much, much more!
+WACO, Texas (KWKT) — Get ready for Waco’s first-ever convention aimed at content creation, podcasting and much, much more!

 Rogue Con ’23 is dubbed “Waco’s first Content Creators Convention.”
 This inaugural event will be hosted by Waco’s Rogue Media Network, and will take place from January 20-22 throughout several places in the downtown area.